ipfs-inactive/docs/README.md

     4. **Where** do you go to learn more?
     5. What is the **current state** of affairs?

-    You can see a list of concepts we need help documenting by [checking the issues](https://github.com/ipfs/docs/issues?utf8=✓&q=is%3Aissue+is%3Aopen+label%3Acontent+concept) or reading through [issue #56](https://github.com/ipfs/docs/issues/56)
+    See a list of concepts we need help with by [checking the issues](https://github.com/ipfs/docs/issues?utf8=✓&q=is%3Aissue+is%3Aopen+label%3Acontent+concept) or reading through [issue #56](https://github.com/ipfs/docs/issues/56)

 4. **Reference Documentation.** Please see the issues in this repo for current activity around reference/API documentation.

 5. **Community.** If there are important missing community links, file an issue or PR here!

-This repo is also a website, which means we could also use your help with design and technical features (interactive widgets and examples, better syntax highlighting, scripts to pull in content from other repos, etc.) in addition to writing.
-To get a sense of what we could use help on, pleae check the [the issues](https://github.com/ipfs/docs/issues).
-And if you decide to work on one, please post to the issue to let use know!
+This repo is also a website, which means we could also use your help with design and technical features (interactive examples, better syntax highlighting, scripts to pull in content from other repos, etc.) in addition to writing.
+To get a sense of what we could use help on, check the [the issues](https://github.com/ipfs/docs/issues).
+If you decide to work on one, please post to the issue to let us know!

 Before posting a PR with your changes, please check [our styleguide](https://github.com/ipfs/community/blob/master/DOCS_STYLEGUIDE.md) and [contributing guide](https://github.com/ipfs/community/blob/master/contributing.md).